 Your Guide

 John Brierley spent his early life in Dublin where he qualified as a Chartered Surveyor and set up practice as Brierley & Co in 1971 later merging with Jackson-Stops.
-An existential crisis took him and his family to Findhorn in Scotland in 1987 as part of a mid-career break.
+An existential crisis inspired him to take a sabbatical with his family, during which he stumbled upon the Camino de Santiago for the first time.
 This was to prove a pivotal time in his life with a reordering of priorities towards a spiritual perspective.
+The career break turned into career change as John, along with his wife and three children, left Ireland and moved to the Findhorn Foundation in Scotland.
+This move also saw the beginning of the annual pilgrimages which would continue for the rest of his life.

 In 1996 he convened the international conference ‘Business for Life’ where the core issue was identified as the crisis of the human spirit and the search for meaning in life.
-The idea of Business sabbaticals as an antidote to burn out and pilgrimage as a way to reappraise life's purpose became his abiding passion.
-In 2000 he walked up through Western Nepal into Tibet to complete the renowned Mount Kailash pilgrimage sacred to Buddhism, Hinduism and esotoric Christianity.
+The idea of Business Sabbaticals as an antidote to burn out and pilgrimage as a way to reappraise life's purpose became his abiding passion.
+In 2000 he walked up through Western Nepal into Tibet to complete the renowned Mount Kailash pilgrimage sacred to Buddhism, Hinduism and esoteric Christianity.
+In 2003 the first of his guidebooks to the Camino de Santiago was published.

 Life as Pilgrimage